 LendingClub is one of the few lenders that allow cosigners on personal loans — which could make it a good choice if you need a cosigner to qualify for refinancing.
 With LendingClub, you can borrow $1,000 to $40,000 with a repayment term of three or five years.

 LendingPoint specializes in working with borrowers who have near-prime credit scores — typically meaning a credit score in the upper 500s or 600s.
-With LendingPoint, you can borrow $2,000 to $36,500 with a term ranging from two to five years.
+With LendingPoint, you can borrow $2,000 to $36,500 with a term ranging from two to six years.

 LightStream personal loans are available for $5,000 to $100,000, which could make it a good choice if you have a large loan to refinance or want to consolidate other debts along with your original loan.